How rubbish sleep can affect your grades

 - It makes us more productive

-Sometimes you’d rather do anything but study.
-Maybe bake a cake, go to the gym or even clean your room and this might feel like procrastination but it actually leads to a more effective study session.
-As long as you set aside times for these tasks, they can help you focus your mind before it's time to revise.
+Sometimes you’d rather do anything but study, and that's ok.
+Go to the gym, do some cooking or even clean your room - this might feel like procrastination but it will lead to a more effective study session afterwards.
+As long as you set aside times for these tasks, they can help you focus your mind before it's time to study.

 Getting a good night’s sleep at uni is easier said than done.
-I know, I’ve been there!
-But certain things don't help, like downing loads of Lucozade after 8pm.
+But certain things don't help, like downing fizzy drinks, eating sugary foods and scrolling on your phone 5 minutes before going to bed.